Autism vs ADHD vs Speech Delay: Key Differences, Overlaps & Early Warning Signs

 According to the CDC and AAP, tracking key developmental milestones is one of the most effective ways to monitor a child’s growth and identify early developmental concerns.

-If you have noticed developmental signs in your child, act calmly and promptly.
-Small steps now can make a big difference.
+If you have noticed developmental concerns in your child, these steps can help you move forward.

 1. Start with Your Pediatrician

-Talk to your child’s doctor and describe exactly what you see in simple, real‑life terms.
-Short, specific examples help the doctor understand the concern quickly.
+Describe exactly what you observe in simple, specific terms.
+Short, real-life examples help the doctor understand the concern quickly.

-- “My child doesn’t look up when I call their name.”
+• “My child does not look up when I call their name.”

-- “They don’t point to show me things they like.”
+• “They do not point to show me things they like.”

 Common specialists and what they do:

-- Narrate your day: Talk about what you’re doing (“Now we’re putting on your shoes”).
+• Narrate your day: talk about what you are doing (“Now we are putting on your shoes”)

-- Use short, clear language: Pause to give them time to respond.
+• Use short, clear language and pause to give them time to respond

-- Limit screens: Choose real‑world play and conversation instead.
+• Limit screens and choose real-world play and conversation instead

 4. Keep notes and follow up

-Write down examples of behaviors (what happened, when, and where).
-Bring these notes to appointments and follow up if you don’t see progress.
+Write down specific examples of behaviors, including what happened, when, and where.
+Bring these notes to appointments.

 Quick checklist to bring to the doctor: